-This modifier is deprecated in X-Particles 4 and is replaced by the History modifier, which is easier to use and gives more control over the playback process.
+This modifier is deprecated in the latest version of X-Particles and is replaced by the History modifier, which is easier to use and gives more control over the playback process.
 The Rewind modifier is retained for backwards compatibility only, and cannot be created from the X-Particles menus, but only by loading an older scene which contains it.
 This modifier may be removed in later versions of X-Particles.

 This modifier lets you record various particle parameters - position, size, direction, speed, etc. - and then use the stored data to 'rewind' the particles at a later stage.
 Think of it as a local, temporary cache of data which can be reused as many times as required.

 Important: please read the section on 'How to use the Rewind modifier' before using it for the first time.